dataspring/TensorFlowSearch/readme.md

 TensorFlow Search
 ===============

-A forked project from **[Visual Search Server](https://github.com/AKSHAYUBHAT/VisualSearchServer/)** by AKSHAYU BHAT and modified to add image crawler and web app changes.

 A simple implementation of Visual Search using TensorFlow, InceptionV3 model using Google Cloud.
-Implements a simple visual indexing and search system, using features derived from Google's inception model trained on the imgnet data.
+Implements a simple visual indexing and search system, using features derived from Google's inception model trained on the imagnet data.

 You can run a crawler that crawls for sample images and metadata to run the visual search